 To mark World Aids Day on 1 December, we take a look at the history of HIV/AIDS in Norway and the situation today.

-The year 2020 will forever be remembered for the global health crisis.
-But with pandemic restrictions still in place, it’s easy to forget about other illnesses that are still impacting people all over the world.
+Given the impact made by the Covid pandemic, it’s easy to forget about other illnesses that are still impacting people all over the world.

 Since the start of the HIV/AIDS epidemic, it is estimated that approximately 78 million people have been infected with HIV and approximately 35 million people have died of AIDS-related diseases worldwide.